hashicorp/terraform-provider-aws/website/docs/r/apprunner_observability_configuration.html.markdown

 The following arguments supported:

 * `observability_configuration_name` - (Required, Forces new resource) Name of the observability configuration.
-* `trace_configuration` - (Optional) The configuration of the tracing feature within this observability configuration.
+* `trace_configuration` - (Optional) Configuration of the tracing feature within this observability configuration.
 If you don't specify it, App Runner doesn't enable tracing.
 See [Trace Configuration](#trace-configuration) below for more details.
 * `tags` - (Optional) Key-value map of resource tags.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ### Trace Configuration

 The `trace_configuration` block supports the following argument:

-* `vendor` - (Required) The implementation provider chosen for tracing App Runner services.
+* `vendor` - (Required) Implementation provider chosen for tracing App Runner services.
 Valid values: `AWSXRAY`.

 ## Attributes Reference